kshji/viestihajonta/README.EN.md

 * check.teams.csv,  check.controls.csv,  check.class.csv
 * error report CLASS.check.txt for every classes
 * if not errors, only 1 line = every team has done same variants after legs
-* if mistakes, tel the teamnumber and which control pairs are not same as on the 1st team
+* if mistakes, report include the teamnumber and which control pairs are not same as on the 1st team

 ### Example error
 VER-line is the variant for the 1st team